flokiorg/go-flokicoin/docs/configuration.md

 |--listen=127.0.0.1:8337 --listen=[::1]:15212|IPv4 localhost on port 8337 and IPv6 localhost on port 15212|
 |--listen=:15212 --listen=:8337|all interfaces on ports 15212 and 8337|

-The following config file would configure flokicoind to only listen on localhost for both IPv4 and IPv6:
+The following config file would configure lokid to only listen on localhost for both IPv4 and IPv6:

 ```text
 [Application Options]